 - Advocacy- When your child receives their teacher assignment, have them find their teacher’s email on the school website and draft an introduction email.
 It is surprising how many students (even in high school) do not know how to email their teachers.
-This activity teaches them how to find their teachers email, write a proper email, and learn self-advocacy.
+This activity teachers them how to find their teachers email, write a proper email, and learn self-advocacy.
 This is also a great skill for shy students to master.
 They may not feel confident enough to speak to the teacher in front of the class.
 Take the pressure off your child by teaching them to communicate by email.

 - Independence- It can be hard to let our children be independent because we like to take care of them.
 However, it is important for your child’s brain to start learning to fend for themselves.
 Something as simple as putting your child in charge of packing their lunch each day can start the path to independence.
 Make sure that you set some parameters unless you want your child to pack a lunch bag filled with Oreos.
 They should also be responsible for packing their bag and checking it each night.
 What do we do if they forget their lunch, bag or homework?
-Your initial inclination may be to run their bag to school or email their teacher.
+An initial inclination may be to run their bag to school or email their teacher.
 Instead, let your child figure out the solution.
 It might be asking the lunch line for a loan, sharing food with a friend or emailing the teacher to ask for an extension.
 Let your child figure out the solution and then plan for success next time.

 - Sleep- A week or two before the school year starts, have your child get into the school routine.
 Dial back on the 11pm bedtimes and settle into a routine.
 Would you rather start the fight when school isn’t in session or when you are in high stress mode?